andycranston/minidhcp/README.md

 * 192.168.1.100

 from the laptop.
-If that works then `minidhcp` has done its work.
+If that works then `minidhcp` has worked.
-Stop the script running by typing Ctrl ^C (UNIX/Linix) or Ctrl break (Windows).
+Stop the script running by typing Ctrl ^C (UNIX/Linux) or Ctrl break (Windows).

 ## The -g gateway option